AlexVaisman/EX4_OOP/README.md

 for more information on how to run the game and how to play it visit the wiki page: https://github.com/AlexVaisman/EX4_OOP/wiki/How-to-use

-# The algorithm used
+# The algorithm used , and how the program works.
-A detailed explanation on how the algorithm works can be found in the wiki.
+A detailed explanation on how the automatic part of the game works can be found in the wiki.
 link: https://github.com/AlexVaisman/EX4_OOP/wiki/The-algorithm